arviz-devs/arviz/docs/source/contributing/index.md

 Contact us on [Gitter](https://gitter.im/arviz-devs/community) if you want to contribute to the project but you are not sure where you can contribute or how to start.

-## Contributing to ArviZ
+## Choosing a contribution type
 Historically, the most common way of contributing to the project is sending pull requests on the main [ArviZ Github repository](https://github.com/arviz-devs/arviz), but there are many other ways to help the project.

-Each subsection within this section gives an overview of common contribution types to ArviZ.
+This section provides an overview of common contribution types to ArviZ along with reasons why different contributors choose them and how that benefits both them and the project.
 If you prefer video instead of written form, jump to the next section:
 {ref}`contributing_webinar` for a recording of an ArviZ core contributor on both technical and social aspects of contributing to the library.